Commander Jake Lewis

 Things went smoothly on the vessel for a while.
 They would go from place to place, sometimes searched by Starfleet personnel and other times by local militias, but never got in trouble and always delivered their cargo.
 Over time, Jake realized that they must be doing something illegal, but since his mom seemed not to care, he was content to continue working on the vessel.
 Because their business involved transportation, most of it was a big lull, so he spent a lot of time studying.

 Several more times over the next few years, he got to enjoy space battles, and morality never seemed a question.
-He didn’t’ really think about who their opponents were.
-That changed, though, during a mission when he was thirteen.
-During a supply drop for some rebels on a fairly unevolved world that didn’t even have space travel, a particularly witty Starfleet commando team captured them.
+He didn’t really think about who their opponents were.
+That changed though during a mission when he was thirteen.
+During a supply drop for some rebels on a fairly unevolved world that didn’t even have space travel, they were captured by a Starfleet anti-piracy team.
 After being given a huge lecture about why it is imperative that cultures be allowed to develop without interference, the Luck of the Irish crew were all locked up.

 Jake, now completely parentless, was placed in a foster home on Beta Andronomy, a fairly advanced world where he had access to huge data archives and holosuites.
 He learned more about the Federation and Starfleet, and discovered the wrongs in what his mother had done; Starfleet’s purpose for obstructing them had been out of virtue, not intrusiveness as he had been led to believe.
 He studied hard with a new goal: to become a Starfleet officer.